-In the UK, the new legislation will replace the Data Protection Act 1998, which was introduced following the 1995 EU Data Protection Directive.
+In the UK, the new legislation has replaced the Data Protection Act 1998, which was introduced following the 1995 EU Data Protection Directive.

 What does GDPR mean for me?

-Moving forward, GDPR ensures that data protection rules become consistent across the EU – with tougher penalties for non-compliance and breaches – and gives people greater say over what can be done with their information.
+GDPR ensures that data protection rules are consistent across the EU – with tougher penalties for non-compliance and breaches – and gives people a greater say over what can be done with their information.
 GDPR means that you will have just one standard within the EU, but does require considerable investment and effort to meet the requirements and administer.